See You Again: Europe and Oceania

 "See You Again" debuted at number 22 on the UK Singles Chart issued for April 12, 2015, on streaming alone.
 It registered 1.8 million streams in the United Kingdom that week.
 Following its digital release, the song climbed to number one on the chart dated April 19, 2015.
 It sold 193,000 units that week, becoming the fastest-selling single in the United Kingdom of 2015.
 The song also broke the streaming record in the United Kingdom that week with a total of 3.68 million streams that week.
 It marked Khalifa's second number one on the chart—following his feature on Maroon 5's "Payphone" (2012)—and Puth's first.
 "See You Again" sold 142,000 units during its first week at number one, and broke its own streaming record with 3.72 million streams that week.
 Omi's "Cheerleader" replaced "See You Again" at number one the following week, selling approximately 1,000 units more than "See You Again" at number two.

 In New Zealand, "See You Again" debuted at number 34 on the New Zealand Singles Chart dated March 30, 2015.
 It topped the chart in its third week, becoming Khalifa and Puth's first number one single in the country.
 In Australia, "See You Again" rose from number 59 to number one on the Australian Singles Chart issued for April 11, 2015, marking Khalifa and Puth's first number one hit on the chart.
 The song's climb to number one was the largest in Australian Singles Chart history.

 Music video

 The music video for "See You Again" was directed by Marc Klasfeld.
 It was uploaded to YouTube on April 6, 2015.

 Background

 The "See You Again" music video was the most-viewed video on YouTube from July 10 to August 4, 2017, and the most-liked video on the site from August 27, 2016, to July 25, 2017.
-As of October 29, 2025, it has received over 6.8 billion views and over 45.7 million likes, making it the site's sixth most-viewed and fourth most-liked video.
+As of September 24, 2026, it has received over 7 billion views and over 47 million likes, making it the site's eight most-viewed and third most-liked video.
 It was the second video ever to record two billion and three billion views, the third video ever to reach four billion views and the fourth video ever to reach five billion views.